miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 WaWa.

 Bah bah bah, BA BA Borino, as the boy in the bubble John Travolta would always say.
-Did you know John Travolta was going to be Potsie Webber on Happy Days?
+Did you know John Travolta was going to be Potsie Webber on ***Happy Days***?
+Boy would Tommyfoolery have a different celebrity roster!
+All hail Lord We-Knew!
+There, I saved you about $100,000 of shitty Sci-Fi reading.
+Not all Sci-Fi is good, folks!
+Watch what detritus, refuse, dross, dregs, waste, junk, rubbish, debris, litter, drivel, gibberish, balderdash, baloney, hogwash, hooey, poppycock, trash, and nonsense you fill your head and empty your wallet with, folks.

-Wow, would our timeline be subtly different.
+If you want religion, go read Alice, Dorothy, and Princess Nell.
+Oh, and Little Mikey Valentine!
+That's much better SciFi with religious spiritual overtones if you're looking for it, but you're going to have to Google it to know what I'm talking about.
+Thank you, Robert Heinlein.
+You did a good ***Job***.

 There was this movie with Michael Kane called ***Shock to The System***.
 He was a businessman who was getting screwed over by his company and he was going to